chrissimpkins/naked-docs/_build/html/_sources/quickstart.txt

 1. Create a new ``spameggs`` project with the ``naked make`` command
 2. Implement the command line logic for your ``spameggs`` executable with the Naked parser
 3. Import part of the Naked toolshed library for use in the application
-4. Perform tox testing in multiple Python versions with the ``naked test`` command
+4. Perform unit tests across multiple Python versions with the ``naked test`` command
 5. Perform profiling with cProfile and pstats using the ``naked profile`` command
 6. Distribute your project to PyPI with the ``naked dist`` command.